 We have filed with the SEC a registration statement on Form S-1 under the Securities Act that registers our securities to be sold in this offering.
 This prospectus does not contain all of the information set forth in the registration statement or the exhibits and schedules filed as part of the registration statement.
 For further information about us and our securities offered hereby, we refer you to the registration statement and the exhibits and schedules filed therewith.
-Statements contained in this prospectus regarding the contents of any contract or other document that is filed as an exhibit to the registration statement are not necessarily complete, and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the registration statement.
-We are subject to the reporting and information requirements of the Exchange Act and as a result, we file periodic reports, proxy statements, and other information with the SEC.
-The SEC maintains an Internet website that contains reports, proxy statements and other information about issuers, including us, that file electronically with the SEC.
+Statements contained in this prospectus regarding the contents of any contract or other document that is filed as an exhibit to the registration statement are not necessarily complete, and each such statement.
+We are subject to the reporting and information requirements of the Exchange Act and as a result, we file periodic reports, proxy statements, and other information about issuers, including us, that file electronically with the SEC.
 The address of this site is www.sec.gov.